 In animals, we found a transition in translational control that follows the maternal-to-zygotic shift in transcriptional control.
 Key to this discovery was our development of a high-throughput method for measuring the lengths of poly(A) tails found at the ends of most eukaryotic mRNAs.
 When we used this method to measure tail lengths of millions of individual mRNAs isolated from early zebrafish and frog embryos, we found a very strong correlation between tail length and translational efficiency, as would be expected if mRNAs with longer tails were more efficiently translated.
 However, this strong coupling diminished at gastrulation and was absent in nonembryonic samples, which indicated a previously unrecognized developmental switch in the nature of translational control.

 Long Noncoding RNAs

 In humans and other mammals, thousands of genomic loci produce long intervening noncoding RNAs (lincRNAs), which resemble mRNAs yet do not encode proteins.
 To better understand the evolution of lincRNAs, we identified lincRNAs in zebrafish and C. elegans.
 Although our set of zebrafish lincRNAs share many characteristics with mammalian lincRNAs, only ~30 have detectable sequence similarity with putative mammalian orthologs, typically restricted to a single short region of high conservation.
 Nonetheless, other lincRNAs are transcribed from conserved genomic locations despite our inability to detect sequence conservation.
 We have been investigating the functions of some of the conserved lincRNAs, with particular interest in one that pairs to a miRNA in a pattern that is unusually extensive and remarkably conserved in vertebrate species.

-Work on miRNAs and other RNAs is supported in part by grants from the National Institutes of Health and the Emerald Foundation.
+Work on miRNAs and other RNAs is supported in part by grants from the National Institutes of Health.